A personal statement can be a key part of your college application, and you can really make yours shine by following a few tips.

 Use an anecdote, which is a short story that can be true or imaginary.

-The best personal statements typically follow a narrative.
-A narrative essay is one that tells a story, which makes it more distinct.
-Like all stories, yours should follow a theme and have a beginning, a middle, and an end.
-This type of format helps keep your thoughts organized and improves the flow of your essay.
-Common themes to consider for your personal statement include:
+The best personal statements typically read like a story.
+They have a common theme as well as a beginning, middle, and end.
+This type of format also helps keep your thoughts organized and improves the flow of your essay.

 Special role models from your past